jpreecedev/developerhandbook/src/pages/devs-this-is-how-i-got-fit/index.md

 * Get showered, and dressed in private.
 * You're already home!
 Time to relax.

 There are many home based workout programmes out there.
-My favourite's are [Insanity: The Ultimate Cardio Workout and Fitness DVD Programme](http://www.amazon.co.uk/gp/product/B002QZ1RS6/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B002QZ1RS6&linkCode=as2&tag=jprecom-21) and [Shaun T's FOCUS T25 DVD Workout Programme](http://www.amazon.co.uk/gp/product/B00DW6FZTK/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00DW6FZTK&linkCode=as2&tag=jprecom-21), both are very popular.
+My favourite's are Insanity: The Ultimate Cardio Workout and Fitness DVD Programme, and Shaun T's FOCUS T25 DVD Workout Programme, both are very popular.
 If you don't like the look at either of these programmes, have a browse around the web and find something similar that will work for you.
 Start with Amazon, I'm sure there are hundreds!

 ## Measure, measure, measure.